 Agriculture is at a crossroads facing multiple headwinds at once.
 First, climate change leads to unpredictable weather patterns, intensifying droughts and hurricanes and bringing dwindling water supply and crop damage.
 At the same time, the world’s population continues to grow.
 It is expected to reach 9.7 billion by 2050, according to forecasts from the United Nations.
 From 2030 to 2050, for example, we will add 1.2 billion more people in just twenty years.
 Food security challenges will exacerbate.

 Increased food production when finite resources such as arable land and freshwater dwindle will continue to be challenging.
-The labour migration from rural areas to the cities decreases the delivery available to work in the fields.
+The labor migration from rural areas to the cities decreases the delivery available to work in the fields.

 These challenges might seem daunting, but relatively new technologies woven into Agriculture 4.0 promise to solve them all – or at least be a powerful ally.
 Using modern information technology to address the world’s population challenges is not new.
 Still, the principles of this next revolution apply quite literally from the ground up – from sensors in the soil and monitoring large herds of livestock to drones that survey widespread crop plantings.
-It all starts with digitising records to quickly gather and analyze information, leading to sharper insights.
+It all starts with digitizing records to quickly gather and analyze information, leading to sharper insights.

 The future of farming is about digital transformation as the root cause for growth.